livnelson/html-signature-app/README.md

 1. Fill out the form with your information.
 2. Click the "Copy HTML Signature" button to generate and copy the HTML signature to your clipboard.
 3. Paste the HTML code into your email client's signature settings to use the generated signature in your emails.
+4. Fill in the form fields:

+  - First Name
+  - Last Name
+  - Title
+  - Company Phone
+  - Mobile Phone
+  - Email
+  - Profile Photo URL
+  - Company Logo URL

+5. Click the "Download HTML Signature" button to generate and download your email signature in HTML format.
+6. Paste the generated HTML into your email client's signature settings.

 ## License